Google Ads Strategy for Profitable SME Growth

 Implementation of Enhanced Conversions

 Enhanced Conversions use hashed first-party data to improve conversion tracking.
-According to recent benchmarks, advertisers who implement Enhanced Conversions see an average of 11% more registered conversions.
+According to recent benchmarks, advertisers who implement Enhanced Conversions see an average of 11% more recorded conversions.

 Server-side tracking for more accurate measurements